africa-covid-19-response-toolkit/internal-dashboard/README.md

 3. cases list and management removed, since the data collection and aggregation is done through other projects

-4. The master branch of this repo will automatically be deployed to - http://ethiopia-covid19.com/
+4. (New!)The master branch of this repo will automatically be deployed to - http://dashboard.ethiopia-covid19.com